gustavoberman/SWEotE-Discord-Dice-Roller/README.md

-# SWEotE-Discord-Dice-Roller
+# SWIA-Discord-Dice-Roller
 CREDIT: Vampwood for conceiving the bot, and SkyJedi for substantial contributions to the project.
+Dice images from Boardgamegeek PBF

+Star Wars: Imperial Assault and its expansions are © and TM Fantasy Flight Games, Inc. Star Wars is © and TM Lucasfilm Ltd.

-A Discord Bot Companion for the SW:EotE RPG
+A Discord Bot Companion for Star Wars Imperial Assault

 #Usage
 Commands:
-- !roll   rolls any combination of SWRPG dice and returns the cancelled results
+- !roll   rolls any combination of IA dice and returns totals

-  - You may add " " at the end of the line to give the roll a name like Initiative
+  - You may add " " at the end of the line to give the roll a description
-  - Dice results and cancellations are computed by the bot so you don't have to!
-  - Only the remaining symbols will be displayed.

   DICE IDENTIFIERS
-  - y/pro = Yellow/Proficiency
-  - g/a = Green/Ability
+  - y = Yellow
-  - b/boo = Blue/Boost
+  - g = Green
-  - blk/k/sb/s = Black/Setback
+  - b = Blue
-  - r/c = Red/ Challenge
+  - r = Red
-  - p/diff = Purple/ Difficulty
+  - k = Black
-  - w/f = White/Force
+  - w = White

-    - note: if you use the !roll yyyggbbd method you must use the single character dice identifiers
+    - note: if you use the !roll yyyggbbk method you must use the single character dice identifiers

   EXAMPLES
-      - !roll yyyggbbd "Blast Him!"
+      - !roll yyyggbbk "Blast Him!"
-      - !roll 3pro 2a 2boo 2dif 2sb "Delusions of Grandeur"
+      - !roll 3y 2g 2b 1k "Delusions of Grandeur"
-      - !roll "Get to the ship" 2y 1g 1r 1p

--  !Poly: rolls any combination of polyhedral dice with modifier

-  EXAMPLES
-      - !poly 1d4 2d6+1 1d100-60

-- !d100   rolls a d100 with optional modifier and displays result.
-  - !d100 +X
-  - !d100 + X
-  - !d100 -X
-  - !d100 - X

-- !destiny  sets and manages the Destiny Balance for the group
-  - !destiny            view the destiny pool
-  - !destiny roll       rolls one Force Die and adds it to current destiny pool
-  - !destiny l/light    uses light side point
-  - !destiny d/dark     uses dark side point
-  - !destiny set #l #d  sets destiny pool
-  - !destiny set lldd   sets destiny pool
-  - !destiny reset      resets the destiny pool

-- !crit     rolls a d100 with optional modifier and displays result of the critical hit.
-  - !crit +X
-  - !crit + X
-  - !crit -X
-  - !crit - X

-- !shipcrit   rolls a d100 with optional modifier and displays result of the ship critical hit.
-  - !shipcrit +X
-  - !shipcrit + X
-  - !shipcrit -X
-  - !shipcrit - X

-- !char         Simple character stat manager
-  - !char setup characterName maxWound maxStrain credits  Setup a new character
-  - !char wound/w characterName +X/-X                           increases/decreases wounds for characterName by X
-  - !char strain/s characterName +X/-X                          increases/decreases Strain for characterName by X
-  - !char credits/c characterName +X/-X                         increases/decreases credit balance for characterName by X
-  - !Char Modify CharacterName +X/-X MaxStrain/MaxWounds        increases/decreases selected stat for characterName by x
-  - !Char Crit CharacterName +X/-X                              adds/removes critical injuries for characterName
-  - !Char obligation/o CharacterName +X/-X obligationName       adds/removes obligations for characterName
-  - !char status characterName                                  current status for characterName
-  - !char remove characterName                                  removes characterName
-  - !char list                                                  lists all characters
-  - !char reset                                                 resets all characters

-- !Init initiative tracker and roller
-  - !Init: shows current initiative order
-  - !Init Roll Dice NPC/PC: rolls your initiative dice and adds character to the order
-  - !Init Next: moves to next initiative slot
-  - !Init Previous: moves to previous initiative slot
-  - !Init Set: manually set initiative order before any turns occur
-  - !Init Modify: manually alter initiative order mid-round
-  - !Init Reset: resets the initiative order
-  - !Init Kill: kills a NPC/PC but keeps it in the initiative tracker
-  - !Init Revive: brings back a NPC/PC

-- !Species/!Gleepglop: picks a random species

-- !Obligation: gathers all the obligations entered with !Char and rolls to trigger

-- !Reroll: modifies the previous roll
-  - !Reroll Same: rolls the same pool again
-  - !Reroll Add DiceIdentifiers: roll additional dice and adds them to the pool
-  - !Reroll Remove DiceIdentifiers: remove random dice of the designated color
-  - !Reroll Select DiceColor/DicePosition: rerolls specified dice ie !Reroll Select Y3 P1: rerolls only the 3rd yellow die and the 1st purple die in the current dice pool
-  - !Reroll Fortune Show DiceColor/DicePosition: shows adjacent sides for the specified die ie !Reroll Fortune Show Y1 P2  (shows the adjacent side for the 1st yellow and 2 purple dicefaces)
-  -  !Reroll Fortune Swap DiceColor/DicePosition AdjacentFace (From !Reroll Fortune Show Command): swaps the   current face for an adjacent one ie !Reroll Fortune Swap 2Y 3: swaps the current die face on the 2nd yellow with option 3 of the adjacent sides

 - !help          Type '!help topic for further information'

-  - !roll        rolls any combination of SWRPG dice and returns the canceled results
-  - !d100        rolls a d100 with optional modifier and displays result
-  - !destiny     sets and manages the destiny balance for the group
-  - !crit        rolls a d100 with optional modifier and displays result of the critical hit
-  - !shipcrit    rolls a d100 with optional modifier and displays result of the ship critical hit
-  - !char        simple character stat manager
-  - !help        displays help for topics
-  - !init        initiative tracker and roller
-  - !ver         displays bot version

-- ADMIN ONLY
-  - !stats     Displays # of servers/users bot is currently has.

 #Installation and Setup